Darkade/Darkade.github.io/about.md

 permalink: /about/
 ---

-Ivan Reyes is the founder of vectorVcinco a mexican design & technology company.
+Ivan Reyes is the founder of vectorVcinco a mexican design & technology company; as well as the CRO at Tesel Technology.

 He enjoys films, programming, board games and swimming.
 Not always in that order.

 You can find him in most places as Darkade